 Please note: Presenting documentation to the Office of Admission is not the same as requesting accommodations.
 To receive accommodations once enrolled, students must follow the process outlined above in the first paragraph.
 Learning to manage one's own disability needs is critical to success in higher education.

-For additional information regarding services for Students with Disabilities or the accommodation process, please contact Edith Pye, Academic Support at 413-662-5318
+For additional information regarding services for students with disabilities or the accommodation process, please contact Katie Sutton, Learning Specialist, at 413.662.5318.